 In other cases, your doctor may screen for syphilis even if you don’t have any symptoms or reasons to think you have the disease.
 For example, your doctor will screen for syphilis as a routine part of your care if you’re pregnant.
 This is a standard procedure, and it doesn’t mean your doctor thinks you have syphilis.

 Your doctor may also test you for syphilis if you’re being treated for another STI such as gonorrhea, if you’re infected with HIV, or if you’ve engaged in high-risk sexual activity.
-The Centers for Disease Control and Prevention (CDC) also recommends follow-up testing if you have been treated for syphilis to be sure that the treatment worked and the infection has been cured.
+If you’ve already been treated for syphilis, the Centers for Disease Control and Prevention (CDC) recommend follow-up testing to be sure that the treatment worked and the infection has been cured.

-The VDRL test generally doesn’t require you to fast or stop taking any medications.
+The VDRL test doesn’t require you to fast or stop taking any medications.
 If your doctor wants you to make an exception, they’ll let you know before your test.
-If your doctor suspects that the syphilis infection has spread to your brain, your doctor may choose to test your spinal fluid instead of your blood.
+If your doctor suspects that the syphilis infection has spread to your brain, your doctor may choose to test your spinal fluid in addition to your blood.

 If your test comes back negative for syphilis antibodies, the result suggests that you don’t have syphilis.

 If your test comes back positive for syphilis antibodies, you probably (but not definitely) have syphilis.
 If this occurs, your doctor will order a more specific test to confirm the results.
 A treponemal test is often used to confirm the positive test.
 Treponemal tests check whether your immune system has produced specific antibodies in direct response to the syphilis-causing Treponema pallidum.

 The VDRL test isn’t always accurate.
 For example, you may have false-negative results if you’ve had syphilis for less than three months, as it could take this long for your body to make antibodies.
 The test is also unreliable in late-stage syphilis.

 On the other hand, the following can cause false-positive results: